anava014/Fun_Runner_Unity_Game/README.md

-# Fun Run Unity Game
+# Fun Runner Unity Game

-Fun Run is a 2D Multiplayer game built with Unity and C# for its scripting functionality.
+Fun Runner is a 2D Multiplayer game built with Unity and C# for its scripting functionality.
 The game is influenced by